Skip to main content

 By Guy Smith | DEA, SAP & SBEM Assessor

-What's Changing for SAP Assessors
+What's Changing for New-Build (SAP) Assessors

 HEM replaces SAP as the primary methodology for demonstrating compliance with Part L of the Building Regulations for new dwellings.
 The changes affect every aspect of how assessments are carried out: